 Reservoir monitoring focuses on data collection to support regulatory requirements and maintaining the beneficial uses of aquatic life, recreation, water supply, and agriculture.
-The primary concerns are nutrients, including multiple species of phosphorus and nitrogen, and chl α .
+The primary concerns are nutrients, including all species of phosphorus and nitrogen, and chl $\alpha$ .

 Three sites in the Reservoir are included in the monitoring program: CCR-1, CCR-2, and CCR-3 (Figure 38).
 CCR-1, also called the "Dam site", is located in the northwest area within the Reservoir.
 CCR-2, called the "Swim Beach site", is located in the northeast area within the Reservoir nearest the swim beach and Reservoir outlet.
-CCR-3 is referred to as the "Inlet site" and corresponds to the south area
+CCR-3 is referred to as the "Inlet site" and corresponds to the south area within the Reservoir closer to where the streams enter the Reservoir.